Registration

 For this application, you will need the following items to upload to your online form:

-• Must provide the College with an original notarized photocopy of a Canadian government issued photo ID (driver’s license or passport) by mail or in person.
+The applicant must provide the College with an original, notarized photocopy of a Canadian government issued photo ID (driver’s license or passport) by mail or in person.
+Notarization must be completed by a Notary Public or lawyer.

-• Online criminal record checks from MyBackCheck.com (no original document needed).
+• Online criminal record check from MyBackCheck.com (no original document needed).
 Once you receive your results, you can share them through the MyBackCheck website to the College’s account (New Brunswick College of Pharmacists).

-• Please provide an original notarized photocopy of your diploma from a CCAPP or ACPE accredited pharmacy program.
+Please provide an original, notarized photocopy of your diploma from a CCAPP or ACPE accredited pharmacy program.
+Notarization must be completed by a Notary Public or lawyer.

 • $2 million per occurrence